Pressure-Sensitive Adhesive 101 - Rubber-Based PSA

 Now that we’ve learned the basics about rubber adhesives – how they’re a great bonding option if you’re looking for a nice balance of performance, ease of use, and cost, how they’ll work across a wide range of temperatures and on most standard materials – it’s time to talk die-cutting.

-Die-cutting rubber-based adhesives can be tricky; seriously, the stuff wants to stick to everything it touches.
-It’s because of their immediate adhesion and high tack that they can also leave a residue behind not typically seen with acrylic adhesives.
+Die-cutting rubber-based adhesives can be tricky; the stuff wants to stick to everything it touches.
+Because of their immediate adhesion and high tack, they can also leave a residue behind, not typically seen with acrylic adhesives.
 Die-cutting machinery and dies don’t like sticky residues.
-All of this is why your typical die-cutter wants to steer clear of processing rubber-based pressure-sensitive adhesives.
+This is why your typical die-cutter wants to steer clear of processing rubber-based pressure-sensitive adhesives.
 JBC Technologies isn’t your typical die-cutter.